Ancrene Wisse: Language and textual criticism

 The didactic and devotional material is supplemented by illustrations and anecdotes, many drawn from everyday life.

-Ancrene Wisse is often grouped by scholars alongside the Katherine Group and the Wooing Group—both collections of early Middle English religious texts written in AB language.
+Ancrene Wisse is often grouped by scholars within the Katherine Group and the Wooing Group – both collections of early Middle English religious texts written in AB language.

 Surviving manuscripts

-There are seventeen surviving medieval manuscripts containing all or part of Ancrene Wisse.
+There are 17 surviving medieval manuscripts containing all or part of Ancrene Wisse.
 Of these, nine are in the original Middle English, four are translations into Anglo-Norman, and a further four are translations into Latin.
 The shortest extract is the Lanhydrock Fragment, which consists of only one sheet of parchment.
 The extant manuscripts are listed below.

 Although none of the manuscripts is believed to be produced by the original author, several date from the first half of the 13th century.
 The first complete edition edited by Morton in 1853 was based on the British Library manuscript Cotton Nero A.xiv.
 Recent editors have favoured Corpus Christi College, Cambridge MS 402 of which Bella Millett has written: "Its linguistic consistency and general high textual quality have made it increasingly the preferred base manuscript for editions, translations, and studies of Ancrene Wisse."
 It was used as the base manuscript in the critical edition published as two volumes in 2005–2006.
 The Corpus manuscript is the only one to include the title Ancrene Wisse.

-The Ancrene Wisse was partly retranslated from French back into English and reincorporated in the late 15th-century Treatise of Love.
-The fifteenth-century Treatise of the Five Senses also makes use of material from the work.
+The Ancrene Wisse was partly re-translated from French back into English and re-incorporated in the late 15th-century Treatise of Love.
+The 15th-century Treatise of the Five Senses also makes use of material from the work.